 Electrical connections need to be mechanically tight to ensure that the resistance across that connection is as low as possible, ideally 0 ohms.
 When a connection becomes either loose or corroded, it develops resistance.
 This resistance dissipates power in the form of heat when current flows through it.
 Even a resistance as low as 5 ohms can produce more than enough heat to burn up the connection and surrounding wires.

-You can learn more about resistance and ohms in our Fundamentals of Appliance Repair course.
+You can learn more about resistance and ohms in our Core Appliance Repair Training course.

 In this little video, I show you the effects of a loose connection in a circuit and we'll see how much heat, in watts, a typical loose connection produces.
 I'm also going to dispel a common myth that I hear, even from manufacturers: loose connections cause a circuit to draw more current.
 This is completely false and I'll prove it to you.